josueggh/custom-yolo-everywhere/README.md

 Similarly, this option lists the configuration files.
 When you select one, it runs the export script (`app/export.py`) with the chosen configuration file as a parameter to convert your trained model to TensorFlow format.

-# Runing on Apple Silicon
+# Running on Apple Silicon

 To run on Apple Silicon (M1/M2), create and activate an ARM-native virtual environment and install the required packages: